 - Reducing disproportionate negative impacts from pollution

-Members serve at their host sites for 11 months, from mid-September through mid-August.
+Members serve full-time at their host sites for 11 months, from mid-September through mid-August.
 Host sites include cities, counties, tribal nations, public schools, universities, watershed districts, and nonprofit organizations.

 Partners and funding

 Minnesota GreenCorps is an AmeriCorps program.
 Funding is provided through a grant from ServeMinnesota, AmeriCorps, and the MPCA.
 Participating host site organizations also provide in-kind resources.